Kredaro/Deep-Learning-Training/Neural Networks/Logistic_Regression/Readme.md

 **Vectorization**

-Its the process removing explicit for loops.
-Its important that the code runs fast when you train on big dataset.&nbsp;
+It's the process of removing explicit for loops.
+It's important that the code runs fast when you train on big dataset.&nbsp;

 Dot product vectorized vs non-vectorized&nbsp;